ansible-community/community-website/posts/archive/introduction-to-ansible-builder.md

 author: Bianca Henderson
 date: 2020-12-10 00:00 UTC
-description: Hello and welcome to another introductory Ansible blog post, where we\'ll be covering a new command-line interface (CLI) tool, Ansible Builder.
+description: Hello and welcome to another introductory Ansible blog post, where we'll be covering a new command-line interface (CLI) tool, Ansible Builder.
 lang: en-us
 title: Introduction to Ansible Builder